just-juanma/Final-Practical-Work-LP2-spanish-work/README.md

 ## ⬇️ How to Install and Run the Project <a name="howto"></a>

-To use the project, we debug it using Visual Studio 2022 Community in C++.
+To use the project, we debug it using Visual Studio 2022 Community in C#.
 We understand that depending on the version of the IDE there may be conflicts.

 ## ©️ License <a name="license"></a>
 This Practical Work is subject to GPL-3.0 license, more information in the LICENSE.md file.